DSA Architect and Urban Planner

 Thematic weeks

-coordination: Thaïs de Rauquemaurel, architect
+co-ordinated by: Thaïs de Rauquemaurel, architect

-in october - Infrastructure
+in October - Infrastructure

-coordination: David Enon, architect and urban planner (TVK)
+co-ordinated by: David Enon, architect and urban planner (TVK)

-in november - Paysage et environnement : un état des lieux théoriques
+in November - Paysage et environnement : un état des lieux théoriques

 in December - Histoire et devenir des territoires habités